 The Sego Lily has a rich ethnobotanical history.
 I highly recommend this video to learn more about how it was consumed by Native Americans and how it saved Mormon pioneers from a cricket-induced famine.
 The edible bulbs can still be harvested and eaten, but if you are on public lands, you do need to have special permission to dig them.

-Indian legend has it that many, many suns ago when the native american indians lived in great numbers in the western US, life was abundant.
-But the indians became jealous of each other and they traded stick games for tomahawks and they began to war.
-The Great Spirit was displeased and he dried up the corn and berries – the earth refused to yield.
+Indian legend has it that many, many suns ago, when the native american indians lived in great numbers in the western US, life was abundant.
+But the Indians became jealous of each other, traded stick games for tomahawks, and began to war.
+The Great Spirit was displeased, and he dried up the corn and berries – the earth refused to yield.
 The Indians sorrowed and prayed to the Great Spirit.
-One day the sun shone bright up on the hills, and the people saw a little plant growing everywhere.
+One day, the sun shone bright on the hills, and the people saw a little plant growing everywhere.
 When the Indians tasted the root, they knew the Great Spirit had saved them, and ever after, they refused to fight where the Sego Lily grew.
-They called it the ‘Little Life Plant of the Hills’.”
+They called it the ‘Little Life Plant of the Hills.'”

 Sego is a Shoshone word that means edible bulb.

 Sego lilies grow 10-20 in. high from an onion-like bulb.
 One to three very showy, white to lavender-blue, tulip-like flowers are borne atop the stem in an umbel-like cluster.
 There are typically yellow markings in the throat of each single-stem flower.

 It is a fascinating plant because it literally plants itself.
 Below ground, the Sego Lily has an amazing mechanism to move its bulb through the soil to an optimal depth.
 Following germination at or near the soil surface, the small bulb slowly moves deeper into the soil by contractile roots until it reaches a depth of 10 cm or more.